 Use strong passwords

 Generally speaking, all devices can benefit from the creation of strong passwords or passphrases.
 According to the National Cyber Security Alliance (NCSA), your passwords are either your first line of defense against hackers, or they’re an open window that lets them slip through.

 Consider this: The NCSA says that a lowercase, six-character password takes a hacker around 10 minutes to figure out.
 Add four more characters and you extend the time of that heist by 45,000 years!
 Bottom line?
 Create long, complex passwords you can readily remember.

 - Make your password a sentence, based on words unique to you.
 Focus on positive sentences unique to you, such as, “My son was born on August 12.”
 Your password might look something like MYS0NWUZBoRN0N_128.
 On many sites, you can even use spaces in passwords.

 Change default passwords on all applicable devices, using the above standard.

 Research before you buy

 Researching is a simple, yet often overlooked precaution.
 That in mind, it’s something you should do with every gadget you’re considering.
 According to experts, many smart home devices are notoriously unsecure, making it easy for hackers to exploit those vulnerabilities and gain access to your home, data and family.
 The fact is, when it comes to these devices, a lot of manufacturers may not make security a top priority.

 To protect yourself, do a little homework to make sure the device you’re thinking of buying doesn’t have any reported security and privacy issues.
-McAfee, makers of internet security software, recommend doing a simple search on the product, as well as on the manufacturer.
 Lastly, if you do buy a device, keep the software up to date.
 Lots of manufacturers have fixes or patches waiting for you right out of the box.